cjlarose/MagicSquares/README.markdown

 It's probably not a great idea to try to run this for n >= 5.
 It'll work, it just might take a few years.
 That's my disclaimer.

+Note: This program uses the Fork/Join framework and therefore requires Java SE 7 to compile and run.

 Usage:

 ```